litecoincash-project/cpuminer-multi/README.md

 CPUMiner-multi was forked from pooler's CPUMiner, and has been started by Lucas Jones.
 * [tpruvot](https://github.com/tpruvot) added all the recent features and newer algorythmns
 * [Wolf9466](https://github.com/wolf9466) helped with Intel AES-NI support for CryptoNight
-* Tanner from LCC added Minotaur and MinotaurX
+* Tanner from LCC added SegWit support, Minotaur and MinotaurX
+* Neoncoin team helped with MinotaurX

 License
 =======